sara-nl/singularity-course/run-singularity-cartesius.md

 #### 3.4 Submit a job using the --pwd/--bind option

 Now lets say you need to submit tens of hundreds of jobs.
 Can you afford an overhead of copying the image everytime?
-You may use the /scratch-shared space that is shared by all the worker nodes (unlike the local /scratch space).
+You may use the /scratch-shared space that is shared amongst all the worker nodes (unlike the local /scratch space).
 It can be a temporary placeholder for the images when you run your jobs.

  ```sh
  mkdir /scratch-shared/$USER/